socketcan-rs/socketcan-rs/README.md

 ## Latest News

-A new major version, 4.0 is coming.
+A new major version, v4.0 is out!

 ### What's New in Version 4.0